Jafar Panahi: Further international response

-In Spring 2011 Boston's American Repertory Theater and System of a Down's Serj Tankian dedicated their production of Prometheus Bound to Panahi and seven other activists, stating in the program notes that "by singing the story of Prometheus, the God who defied the tyrant Zeus by giving the human race both fire and art, this production hopes to give a voice to those currently being silenced or endangered by modern-day oppressors".
+In 2011, Boston's American Repertory Theater and System of a Down's Serj Tankian dedicated their production of Prometheus Bound to Panahi and seven other activists, stating in the program notes that "by singing the story of Prometheus, the God who defied the tyrant Zeus by giving the human race both fire and art, this production hopes to give a voice to those currently being silenced or endangered by modern-day oppressors".

-On 26 October 2012 Panahi was announced as a co-winner of the European Parliament's Sakharov Prize.
+On 26 October 2012, Panahi was announced as a co-winner of the European Parliament's Sakharov Prize.
 He shared the award with Iranian human rights lawyer Nasrin Sotoudeh.
 European Parliament President Martin Schulz called them "a woman and a man who have not been bowed by fear and intimidation and who have decided to put the fate of their country before their own".
 Catherine Ashton, the European Union High Representative of the Union for Foreign Affairs and Security Policy, said of the prize, "I am following the case of Nasrin Sotoudeh and other human rights defenders with great concern ...
 We will continue to campaign for the charges against them to be dropped.
 We look to Iran to respect the human rights obligations it has signed up to".
 Panahi's daughter Solmaz accepted the award.

-In March 2013 Columbia University professor Hamid Dabashi wrote an article highly critical of Panahi and his decision to continue making films and partially blaming him for the "tragic endings of Iranian cinema".
+In March 2013, Columbia University professor Hamid Dabashi wrote an article highly critical of Panahi and his decision to continue making films and partially blaming him for the "tragic endings of Iranian cinema".
 Dabashi had previously written extensively about and praised Panahi's early career.
 Dabashi called Panahi's two post-arrest films "self-indulgent vagaries farthest removed from" his previous films and wrote that Panahi "should have heeded the vicious sentence and stayed away from his camera for a while and not indulge, for precisely the selfsame social punch that have made his best films knife-sharp precise has now dulled the wit of the filmmaker that was once able to put it to such magnificent use."

-In June 2013 Panahi was invited to join the Academy of Motion Picture Arts and Sciences.
+In June 2013, Panahi was invited to join the Academy of Motion Picture Arts and Sciences.

 In August 2013, shortly after the election of Iranian President Hassan Rouhani, several well-known political prisoners were released.
 One such prisoner was Panahi's Sakharov Prize co-winner Nasrin Sotoudeh, whose release prompted European Parliament President Martin Schulz to say "We are eagerly waiting to welcome her in Strasbourg together with her Sakharov Prize co-winner, film director Jafar Panahi."
 A few days earlier the House of Cinema, Iran's largest professional guild for filmmakers, reopened after having been deemed illegal in January 2012.

 2022 arrest

-On 11 July 2022, Panahi was arrested when he went to the prosecutor's office to follow up on the situation of another film-maker, Mohammad Rasoulof and Mostafa Aleahmad.
+On 11 July 2022, Panahi was arrested when he went to the prosecutor's office to follow up on the situation of filmmakers Mohammad Rasoulof and Mostafa Aleahmad.
 He was the third director detained in less than a week.
 On 1 February 2023, Panahi began a hunger strike, demanding his release from prison.
 He was released 48 hours later.